kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Context Independence Problem

-Both Word2Vec and GloVe gave one vector per word.
+Both Word2Vec and GloVe gave one vector per word
 "Bank" meant the same in "river bank" and "credit bank."
 Context was lost